-- → ·107.
+- → ·108.
 Draw some trees and on the basis of your examples, make a conjecture about the relationship between the number of vertices and edges in a tree.
 Prove your conjecture.
-(Hint: what happens if you choose an edge and delete it, but not its endpoints?) - 108.
+Online hint. - •109.
 What is the minimum number of vertices of degree one in a finite tree?
 What is it if the number of vertices is bigger than one?
-Prove that you are correct. - → ·109.
-In a tree, given two vertices, how many paths can you find between them?
-Prove that you are correct. - →110.
-How many trees are there on the vertex set {1,2}?
-On the vertex set {1,2,3}?
+Prove that you are correct.
+See if you can find (and give) more than one proof.
+Online hint. - → ·110.
+In a tree on any number of vertices, given two vertices, how many paths can you find between them?
+Prove that you are correct. - →111.
+How many trees are there on the vertex set $\{1,2\}$?
+On the vertex set $\{1,2,3\}$?
 When we label the vertices of our tree, we consider the tree which has edges between vertices 1 and 2 and between vertices 2 and 3 different from the tree that has edges between vertices 1 and 3 and between 2 and 3.
 See Figure 2.3.
 How many (labelled) trees are there on four vertices?
+How many (labelled) trees are there with five vertices?
 You don't have a lot of data to guess from, but try to guess a formula for the number of labelled trees with vertex set $\{1, 2, \dots, n\}$.
-(If you organize carefully, you can figure out how many labelled trees there are with vertex set {1, 2, 3, 4, 5} to help you make your conjecture.)
-Given a tree with two or more vertices, labelled with positive integers, we define a sequence b_1, b_2, \ldots of integers inductively as follows: If the tree has two vertices, the sequence consists of one entry, namely the label of the vertex with the larger label.
-Otherwise, let a_1 be the lowest numbered vertex of degree 1 in the tree.
-Let b_1 be the label of the unique vertex in the tree adjacent to a_1 and write down b_1 .
-Given a_1 through a{i-1} , let a_i be the lowest numbered vertex of degree 1 in the tree you get by deleting a_1 through a{i-1} and let b_i be the unique vertex in this new tree adjacent to a_i .
-We use b to stand for the sequence of b_i s we get in this way.
-For example in the tree (the first graph) in Figure 2.2, a_1 is 1 and the sequence b is 2344378.
-(If you are unfamiliar with inductive (recursive) definition, you might want to write down some other labelled trees on eight vertices and construct the sequence of b_i s.)
-How long will the sequence b be if it is applied to a tree with n vertices (labelled with 1 through n)?
-What can you say about the last member of the sequence of b_i s?
-Can you tell from the sequence of b_i s what a_1 is?
-Find a bijection between labelled trees and something you can "count" that will tell you how many labelled trees there are on n labelled vertices.
+Online hint.